University Art Collections

 When feasible, the Director of the relevant Collection will notify the donor of an art object any deaccessioning of the art object.
 In the case of deaccessioning of art objects by living artists, consideration will be given to notifying the artist as well.

 The purchase of art objects by individual University departments with budgeted funds or with restricted gifts by donors will be approved by the relevant Director and members of the University administration, as applicable, in accordance with relevant Collection Guidelines.
 If insurance coverage is required, the Director of the relevant Collection will report the requirement to the University’s Office of Risk Management.

 11. Considerations When Accepting Art Donations

 The Director and staff managing the relevant Collection will consider the advisability of accepting art objects proposed to be donated by donors, and a recommended action will be submitted to the University’s Vice President for Development and External Affairs for approval.
 If a donor contemplates imposing conditions on a gift, the donor will be asked to clearly state the proposed conditions, which will be reviewed by the Office of Legal Affairs for acceptability.

 Questions about this Policy may be directed to the Vice President for Academic Affairs.

 Appendix A: Definitions

-“Collections” means the University's Art Collections, including University-owned paintings, sculpture or other art objects owned by or in the care of the Meadows Museum, the Meadows School of the Arts or any other school or department of the University.
+“Collection” means an individual University art collection, including University-owned paintings, sculpture or other art objects owned by or in the care of the Meadows Museum, the Meadows School of the Arts or any other school, division or department of the University.

 “Committee” means the Committee for the University's Art Collections.